 If you missed the post on how I stripped the cabinet, you can find it here, Furniture Stripping Basics.

-To answer your questions, I did a little research.
+To answer the questions, I did a little research.
 For now I am leaving the cabinet unsealed as it is a piece that does not get too much use.

 How to Care For Salvaged or Unsealed Wood Furniture